ocaml/opam/doc/pages/Install.md

 (If you don't have `wget`, or have trouble installing it, another option is to simply copy the contents of `opam_installer.sh` to your system and run it.
-Use your browser to go to the URL listed after `wget`, copy the text in the page that opens, and save that text into a file named "opam_installer.sh".
+Use your browser to go to the URL listed above after `wget`, copy the text in the page that opens, and save that text into a file named "opam_installer.sh".
 Make this file executable and run it.)